oemof/tespy/doc/tespy_modules/networks.rst

 +++++++++++++++++++++
 TESPy comes with an inbuilt logger.
 If you want to keep track of debugging-messages, general information, warnings or errors you should enable the logger.
-At the beginning of your python script e. g. add the following
+At the beginning of your python script e.g. add the following
 lines:

 .. code-block:: python